Convergence of Adam Under Relaxed Assumptions

-The assumption of almost surely bounded noise is stronger than the most standard bounded variance assumption $\E[\norm{\nabla f(x_t,\xi_t)-\nabla f(x_t)}^2]\le \sigma^2$.
-However, it is actually a common assumption in existing analyses of $(L_0,L_1)$ smooth optimization (see e.g. \citep{Zhang2019WhyGC,zhang2020improved}).
-The extension to the bounded variance assumption is challenging and a very interesting future work as it is also the assumption considered in the lower bound~\citep{arjevani2022lower}.
+Assumption~\ref{ass:subGaussian_noise} is strictly weaker than Assumption~\ref{ass:bounded_noise} since an almost surely bounded random variable clearly has sub-Gaussian norm, but it results in a slightly worse convergece rate up to poly-log factors (see Theorems~\ref{thm:adam}~and~\ref{thm:adam_subGaussian}).
+Both of them are stronger than the most standard bounded variance assumption $\E[\norm{\nabla f(x_t,\xi_t)-\nabla f(x_t)}^2]\le \sigma^2$ for some $\sigma\ge0$, although Assumption~\ref{ass:bounded_noise} is actually a common assumption in existing analyses under the $(L_0,L_1)$ smoothness condition (see e.g. \citep{Zhang2019WhyGC,zhang2020improved}).
+The extension to the bounded variance assumption is challenging and a very interesting future work as it is also the assumption considered in the lower bound~\citep{arjevani2022lower}. {We suspect that such an extension would be straightforward if we consider a mini-batch version of Algorithm~\ref{alg:adam} with a batch size of $S=\Omega(\epsilon^{-2})$, since this results in a very small variance of $\cO(\epsilon^2)$ and thus essentially reduces the analysis to the deterministic setting.
+However, for practical Adam with an $\cO(1)$ batch size, the extension is challenging and we leave it as a future work.}